 In addition to dividing retirement plans as part of a divorce for dividing marital property, they can also be used to pay for outstanding child support and alimony.

 We have prepared thousands of QDROs since 2006 for attorneys and divorcing people.

-We aim to finish drafting requested Court Orders within 48 hours after receiving the fee and all the information we need.
+We aim to finish drafting requested Court Orders in two business days after receiving the fee and all the information we need.

 All of our QDROs are guaranteed to be accepted by the Plan.
 If there is ever a problem with the Plan accepting the QDRO we have drafted, we will fix it without question or cost to you.

-We can help with the drafting of language in the separation agreement to avoid future conflicts about what was the intent of the parties.
+We can help mediate the drafting of language in the separation agreement to avoid future conflicts about what was the intent of the parties.

 Making decisions about how retirement plans, particularly pensions, will be divided as part of your divorce, can be quite complicated.Read more →